 Before commercializing fast neutron reactors, China plans to construct a commercial MOX fuel fabrication site by 2020 to couple with the proposed commercial reprocessing plant.
 The manufacturing of MOX fuel is a crucial step in the development process because it will permit China to use the separated uranium and plutonium that results from reprocessing and provide feed fuel to its CEFR and CDFRs.
-A pilot-scale MOX manufacturing facility with an annual capability of 0.5 tons is currently under construction.
-China is exploring potential partnerships to develop MOX fuel manufacturing projects with Areva.[20]
+A pilot-scale MOX manufacturing facility with an annual capability of 0.5 tons is currently under construction, and will require quite some time to complete, according to nuclear experts in China.27 China is exploring potential partnerships to develop MOX fuel manufacturing projects with Areva.28

 Table 3.
-China's three-stage development of fast neutron reactor Reactor type Power level (MWe) Estimated Startup Fuel type The first stage Experimental fast reactor (CEFR) 20 2009 UO 2 (first load) MOX The second stage Demonstration fast reactor (CDFR) 800 ~ 900 2020~2025 MOX Metal alloy The third stage Commercial fast breeder reactor (CCFR) ≥900 2030~2035 Metal alloy relatively young nuclear industry.
-Though China has a long-standing policy to eventually reprocess its spent nuclear fuel, due to the long-term construction period, huge investments involved, and technological immaturity, various uncertainties make the future of China's reprocessing and fast reactor programs still unpredictable.
-This section explores three spent fuel management options that China could implement between now and its intended commercialization of fast reactors in 2035, each of which would address China's long-term fuel-cycle needs in different ways:
+China's three-stage development of fast neutron reactor Reactor type Power level (MWe) Estimated Startup Fuel type The first stage Experimental fast reactor (CEFR) 20 2009 UO 2 (first load) MOX The second stage Demonstration fast reactor (CDFR) 800~900 2020~2025 MOX Metal alloy The third stage Commercial fast breeder reactor (CCFR) ≥900 2030~2035 Metal alloy http://fissilematerials.org/blog/2012/05/china_delays_purchase_of.html